alehr45/team-profile-generator/README.md

 1. Clone GitHub repository to your local device.
 2. Run node app in the repo's directory.
 Follow Inquirer prompts.
 3. When completed, check finishedHTML folder for finished roster.
 4. Enjoy!

 ### **Usage**
-To create a detailed team roster based on user input

 ### **Contributors**
 @alehr45